ShibamDey69/Sticker-Maker/readme.md

 # @shibam/sticker-maker

-`@shibam/sticker-maker` is a lightweight utility library designed for converting images and videos into stickers while allowing customization of metadata. you don't have to download ffmpeg in terminal.
+`@shibam/sticker-maker` is a lightweight utility library designed for converting images and videos into stickers while allowing customization of metadata. you have to download ffmpeg and canvas dependencies globally.
 It supports various input types and ensures high-quality sticker conversion.
 This module has minimal dependencies, ensuring efficient performance.
 If you encounter any issues, please feel free to open an issue.
 However, please check if a similar issue has already been reported before creating a new one.
 Happy Coding (⁠≧⁠▽⁠≦⁠).

 # Sticker Class